MStaehling/michaelstaehling.github.io/about/javascript.md

 Typeof: returns a string indicating the type of unevaluated operand

+Variable statement: used to declare a variable, normally giving it some sort of value. ex. var x = 3

+Objects literals: list of zero or more pairs of property names and associated values of an object, enclosed in curly braces.
+You can think of object literals kind of like a phone book.
+Keeping various information for 1 object. ex. var Sales = "Toyota";

+function CarTypes(name) {
+  if (name == "Honda") {
+    return name;
+  } else {
+    return "Sorry, we don't sell " + name + ".";
+  }
+}

+var car = { myCar: "Saturn", getCar: CarTypes("Honda"), special: Sales };

+console.log(car.myCar);   // Saturn
+console.log(car.getCar);  // Honda
+console.log(car.special); // Toyota

+Addition: gives the sum of 2 or more numbers. ex. var x = 5
+      var y = 3
+      console.log (x+y) // yeilds 8

+Subtraction: takes a number and reduces it by the amount of a 2nd number. ex. var x = 5
+      var y = 1
+      console.log(x-y) //yeilds 4

+Division: Takes a number and divides it by the second number ex. var x=9
+      var y=3
+      console.log(x/y) // yeilds 3

+Multiplication: multiply 2 or more numbers together. ex. var x=5
+      var y=3
+      console.log(x*y) //yeilds 15

+Function: Functions are a form of [control flow](http://en.wikipedia.org/wiki/Control_flow) used in computer programs.
+It's a snipet of code that's that can be called upon later. ex. function x (/* parameters go here */) {
+    //function body
+    }
 Explain litral types: Boolean, numbers, null, string explain built in constants: undifined, NaN, infinity